Coastal Defenders

 We have provided in water safety support to the University of California San Diego 'Black Surf Week' since 2018.

-INREACH Guardianship PATHWAYS
+INREACH Guardianship PATHWAYS ©

-INREACH GUARDIANSHIP PATHWAY: ANTI-RECIDIVISM
+INREACH GUARDIANSHIP PATHWAY: The Restoration Exchange ©

 We are committed to raising awareness about the school to prison pipeline, creating climate + aquaculture training opportunities for people who are incarcerated and formerly incarcerated and supporting their families.

-Copyright © 2025 Coastal Defenders - All Rights Reserved.
+Copyright © 2026 Coastal Defenders - All Rights Reserved.

 Powered by